Child Single Point Of Access

 Families are regularly surveyed as to their satisfaction with the Children’s SPOA process and services provided.

 Criteria for Referral

 The following criteria must be met for consideration by the Children’s SPOA.

 - Niagara County resident AND

-- Ages 5 and up to 18 years AND
+- Ages 5 through up to age 21 years AND

-- Have a diagnosis of Severe Emotional Disturbance AND
+- Have a diagnosis of Severe Emotional Disturbance (SED) AND

 - Child’s ties to home, school or community are threatened.